 Assembly occurring in one location allows for a well-maintained building process in which tools, assembly materials, and employees of construction companies can maintain better order and efficiency.
 Additionally, the ability to buy in bulk and recycle materials create cost efficiencies for modular manufacturing companies that can be passed on to the owners.

 Some modular building companies allow for flexible leasing options and have fleets of thousands of pre-built structures.
 This means that you can receive entire buildings for office space, school portables, storage, medical and healthcare labs for only as long as you need them.
 Most modular building suppliers will be happy to adapt and customize the features you need, even on leased buildings.

 As mentioned above, entire modular buildings and individual modules are conveniently portable.
 They fit on the back of commercial semi trailers, freight trains, and ocean ships.
 If your worksite or school campus undergoes developments or changes, modular buildings can be conveniently relocated and put in a better on-site position.

 This also means that once a building has served its use, you can simply sell it, or give it back to the modular leasing company.

 In combination with the offsite, prefabrication process and the fact that modular companies like VESTA Modular having fleets of portable buildings and trailers already completed across the United States, modular companies can often complete the delivery and installation process quicker than traditional construction companies.
 Depending on the scope of the process, a project can be completed within days, weeks, or months.

-VESTA has been recognized by national awards and as “The Fastest Growing Modular Construction Company in the U.S.”.
-If you’re curious about how a modular construction project can save you money, time, and still exceed your quality and design expectations, contact us to get a quote and get started, today!
+VESTA has been recognized with national awards and as “The Fastest Growing Modular Construction Company in the U.S.” by Inc. If you’re curious about how a modular construction project can benefit you and your clients, contact us to get a quote and get started, today!